-In relation to the DSR® product, Sequana Medical is engaging with the FDA to pursue approval as a drug product.
-The DSR® product product is in very early pre-clinical stage development.
-In the U.S., the FDA regulates drug products under the Federal Food, Drug, and Cosmetic Act (the "FDCA"), the Public Health Service Act (the "PHSA") and implementing regulations.
+FDA regulates medical devices and drug products under the Federal Food, Drug, and Cosmetic Act (the "FDCA") and implementing regulations.
 Failure to comply with the applicable FDA requirements at any time pre- or post-approval may result in a delay of approval or administrative or judicial sanctions.
 These sanctions could include the FDA's imposition of a clinical hold on trials, refusal to approve pending applications, withdrawal of an approval, issuance of warning or untitled letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, civil penalties or criminal prosecution.